KieranFergus/Cloud-Security-Operations-Center/README.md

     - Network Security Group

-- Configured the Network Security Group (NSG) to allow all inbound traffic.
+- Configured the Network Security Group (NSG) to allow all inbound traffic to the virtual network and machine.
 ![](./images/FirewallRules.png)

 - Disabled the Windows Defender firewall within the Virtual Machine instance (`wf.msc` → Properties → Turn off all profiles):